dwilkie/carrierwave_direct/README.md

           carrierwave_direct_filename_invalid: is invalid.
 Allowed file types are ${extension_white_list}
           carrierwave_direct_remote_net_url_invalid: is invalid.
 Allowed file types are ${extension_white_list}.
 Allowed url schemes are ${url_scheme_white_list}

+## Caveats

+Don't name your string column `file`.
+It will result in a stack level too deep exception.
+See [this issue](https://github.com/dwilkie/carrierwave_direct/issues/10) for more info

 ## Contributing to CarrierWaveDirect

 Pull requests are very welcome.
 Before submitting a pull request, please make sure that your changes are well tested.